OrchardCMS/OrchardCore/src/docs/reference/modules/ReCaptcha/README.md

 # ReCaptcha

-The OrchardCore.ReCaptcha module can be used to prevent robots access to your OrchardCore website.
+The OrchardCore.ReCaptcha module can be used to prevent robots from abusing your OrchardCore website.

-There are four features in the module;
+There are four features in the module:

 ## Configuration
 In order to activate the ReCaptcha feature, you have to create an account with Google and enter the secret and site key in the Admin section.
-You can sign up here; https://developers.google.com/recaptcha/
+You can sign up here: https://developers.google.com/recaptcha/

 ### Users protection
 You can enable this feature in the admin section and your login pages will be protected against robots.